v-jacx/u1_hw_control_flow_adventure/readme.md

 - `Fork` and `Clone` this repository
 - `cd` into the directory
 - Run the command `code .` to open it in VS Code.
-- Start by looking at the starter files in the `starter` directory
 - Open the `index.html` in your browser
   - `open index.html`
 - All of your javascript will be run in the browser, `node` will not work